jeffsp/SPOC/README.md

           when setting a field
   - [X] Recenter points about mean
   - [X] Subtract minimum X, Y, and Z from all points: subtract-min
-  - [ ] Set random seed
-  - [ ] Randomize the order of the points.
-This is useful when quantizing or subsampling to ensure that there is no bias in how the points are filtered out.
   - [ ] Resize extra
   - [ ] Copy field --src=F --dest=F
   - [ ] Restore: Restore points from one point cloud to another with